Adventuring and Exploration

 Drowning and Suffocation

 Falling is a constant threat to many adventurers, whether it be from pit traps, traversing dangerous ledges, or slipping while climbing a treacherous cliff.
-If you ever fall a distance in feet greater than or equal to 5 - half your Size (minimum of 1 foot), you are subject to falling damage.
-A fall deals one severe wound for each multiple of this distance you have fallen, but you can reduce or eliminate these wounds with a special wild Acrobatics (Dex) check.
-You have a pool of points to spend equal to half your check result, and you may reduce wounds at the rate of 1 point per wound level, divided as you choose.
+Creatures of different sizes treat falls differently.
+Your fall height is equal to 5 - half your Size in feet (minimum of 1 foot).
+If you ever fall a distance greater than or equal to this value, you are subject to falling damage.
+A fall deals one severe wound for each multiple of your fall height you have fallen, but you can reduce or eliminate these wounds with a special wild Dex [Acrobatics/Tumbling] check.
+If you intentionally jump down or otherwise fall in a controlled manner, you can choose to make a passive check instead.
+You have a pool of points to spend equal to your check result, and you may reduce wounds at the rate of 2 points per wound level, divided as you choose among all wounds received.

 Creatures with a Size of -20 or smaller do not take falling damage.